GluuFederation/docs-ce-prod/3.1.2/source/integration/saas/moodle.md

 # git clone https://github.com/Microsoft/moodle-auth_oidc.git
 ```

-Let's assume that the moodles is installed at the location: /var/www/html/moodles.yoursite.com/public_html/, then you need to move above code to auth as follows:
+Let's assume that the moodle is installed at the location: /var/www/html/moodle.yoursite.com/public_html/, then you need to move above code to auth as follows:

 ```
-# mv  moodle-auth_oidc   /var/www/html/moodles.yoursite.com/public_html/auth/oidc
+# mv  moodle-auth_oidc   /var/www/html/moodle.yoursite.com/public_html/auth/oidc

 ```
-Login as admin to your moodles site and tehn follow the path:
+Login as admin to your moodle site and tehn follow the path:

 Site administration ===> Plugins ===> Authentication